MA, Trinity College, Cambridge University; Dip. Law, City University; David Karmel and William Shaw Awards from Gray’s Inn

 - Acting in numerous claims alleging failure to place cover at all or to place it in time, leading to loss without any insurance cover.

-Miles has extensive experience of claims against lawyers, from appearing as a junior in the Court of Appeal in a multi-million pound claim, to appearing in the High Court in his own right, to working in the professional liability department of a city firm of solicitors and in the claims handling section of a major professional liability insurer.
+Miles has extensive experience of claims against lawyers, from the Court of Appeal, to the High Court to working in the professional liability department of a city firm of solicitors, to a secondment in the claims handling section of a major professional liability insurer.

-Miles also undertakes wasted costs work, again for both solicitors and barristers.
+Miles has often undertaken wasted costs work, again for both solicitors and barristers.
 He also has extensive experience of coverage issues arising from claims against solicitors and the operation of the Minimum Terms and Conditions.

-The following is a selection of Miles’ work in this field:
+The following is a selection of Miles’ other work in this field:

 - Acting as sole counsel and a junior for both claimant and defendant in relation to a vast number of claims arising out of negligence by solicitors in non-contentious commercial, probate and real property work, including but not limited to conveyancing, often acting for lenders.